Making a False Statement

 Public Mischief of “making false statement” is a summary offence under Section 547B of Crimes Act 1900, and involves significant penalties as explained in the section below.

 If you or someone you know has been charged with “making a false statement” under the offence of Public Mischief, then it is advisable that you contact an expert criminal defence lawyer to get you through this legal issue.
 You can easily find some of the best ones at

 Benjamin Leonardo – The Defenders, is a leading criminal law firm in Sydney.
-Book a FREE consultation today for reliable and honest legal advice regarding your penalty options in this offence or in any other criminal offence.
+Book a consultation today for reliable and honest legal advice regarding your penalty options in this offence or in any other criminal offence.

-Public Mischief of “making a false statement” to the police is recognized as a summary offence in the Legislation.
+Public Mischief of “making a false statement” to the police is recognised as a summary offence in the Legislation.
 A conviction against this charge in the Local court attracts a maximum penalty of 12 months of imprisonment and/or a fine of $5,500.

 However, imprisonment should generally be a last resort before the Court.
 Especially for the first time offenders, there are less severe, alternative penalties available like Good Character, Greater Remorse, Community Service, Home Detention order, a Fine, or a Bond.